 We had one graduate this past year whose celebration was done via a drive by.
-Congratulations, Michael on your graduation and on the upcoming Step Forward Program at Gateway Community College.
+This year, we had an in person graduation with some extra safety precautions.
+Congratulations, Michael and Justin on your graduation.

 We had two graduates the prior year and sent warm congratulations to John and David.
 We also wish Ben the best in his new program..